Satisfactory Academic Progress for Financial Aid Eligibility

 - Incompletes (until resolution), withdrawals, and failing grades all count as attempted but not completed credit hours.

 Financial Aid Warning, Probation and Loss of Aid Eligibility

 Financial Aid Warning:

-- Students who receive a financial aid warning may continue to receive financial aid funds for one academic period.
+- Students in receipt of a Financial Aid Warning may continue to receive federal and/or institutional financial aid for one semester

 Financial Aid Probation: